inaimathi/cl-notebook/README.md

 A quick-ish video demo is available [here](https://vimeo.com/97623064) to get you sort-of-started.

-### Project Notes
-- We are not going to automatically evaluate notebooks on book load, and we won't be automatically re-evaluating and saving cells whose values have changed.
-Some cells might contain things like calls to `random`, or file-writes to freshly-generated temp-files; that makes the second goal difficult if not impossible.
-The first goal is annoying in the absence of the second; it means re-evaling all cells and saving those that changed since last time.
-This would potentially cause a notebook to change every time it was opened with cl-notebook, which is unacceptable from the user perspective.

 ### TODO
 - Eval code cells on load (don't change values though).
 On notebook load, import all its relevant packages
 - Display errors and warnings on the package specification (for nonexistent package/symbol imports)